 Turns out I've heard Pat Kearns before.
 He fronted the Portland band Blue Skies for Black Hearts for many years, and I reviewed his CD back in 2014.
 Kearns had focused more on a power pop sound back then, very much in the mold of Big Star.
 So Long City delves more deeply into alt-country--it's driven by acoustic guitars, pedal steel guitars and even the occasional Dylanesque harmonica.
 It's surprisingly breezy and it goes down easy.

 Kearns' lyrics can put too fine of a point on his themes as if he's quickly scribbling his thoughts down as they come.
 He's not obscure or overly poetic.
 In "From Promo Queen to Queen Bitch," the one odd cynical track on the album, he starts off "Let's get drunk/That's what your invite said/But you didn't mean it/You'd rather I be dead."
 It's hurt he's singing about, not misogyny, bitter regret that might be misconstrued by more literal listeners.
 (That reminds me of an old girlfriend who freaked out when she heard Wilco's "Via Chicago" that starts off with the line "I dreamed about killing you again last night."No, I don't like this.
 Not one bit.)

 Ultimately it doesn't matter since the album ends on such a strong note with the gorgeous and lyrical "Will You Come With Me Where I Go."
 This is where the aforementioned Jeff Buckley emerges in Kearns' voice and he feels like he's putting everything he has into this song.
 I'm not talking about belting it out a la "BabopbyeYa" but rather settling into a beatific rhythm and letting everything you have to say gel into one perfect little tune.
 Every time I play it for other people, they ask "Who is that?
 It's good."

+In San Francisco band EagleWolfSnake's new video for "Closer" the trio climb into a crazy man's cardboard box contraption and end up starring in their own video game as Mario-inspired characters navigating the obstacles of a digital San Francisco.
+It's a clever concept that works well with the uptempo electronic-pop song and makes for an equally intriguing watch.
 The band, formed in 2014, wanted to do an animated video for a while and when they met someone in Boston who designs '80s inspired Nintendo visuals for music videos, they jumped at the opportunity.
 They decided "Closer" would be the best song to animate as it's about getting "to the ultimate life experience," says bassist and vocalist Eli Meyskens.
 "In this song, we tried to tell the story of trying to get to that point and also paint a picture of what it looks like."